 These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com, and download the guide.
 It’s free.

 And I said, I think I’m in a hospital she said yeah, you know what happened?
-I get hurt I knew I was hurt because ow and I was told you know you had a really bad car accident and my first the first thing I said was, did I hurt anyone?
-Thankfully, I didn’t but you’re really hurt kind of figured that.
+I got hurt I knew I was hurt because ow I was told you know you had a really bad car accident and my first the first thing I said was, did I hurt anyone?
+Thankfully, I didn’t but you’re hurt kind of figured that.

-I kind of figured that.
+I kind of figured that out.
 I was very forgetful initially.
-So most of my injuries was my head.
-So most of the injuries in my head so I broke to be blunt I smashed in my face and punched in the first layer of membrane around my brain and had got an acquired brain injury.
-That was the impact was like mostly on this side impact there so I’ve got metal pins and plates throughout my face.
+So most of my injuries were my head.
+So most of the injuries were in my head I broke to be blunt I smashed my face and punched in the first layer of membrane around my brain and had an acquired brain injury.
+That was the impact was mostly on this side impact there so I’ve got metal pins and plates throughout my face.

-So initially this eye was closed, fixed and dilated so I couldn’t move it and I couldn’t control my eyelid and my jaw was broken so we had minimize movement speaking, and I was quite confused.
-I was very drugged and I had a brain injury and swelling in the brain so of course, I was a little bit delirious, I hallucinate a little bit as well I was seeing war scenes and all sorts of things.
+Initially, this eye was closed, fixed, and dilated so I couldn’t move it I couldn’t control my eyelid and my jaw was broken so we had to minimize movement speaking, and I was quite confused.
+I was very drugged and I had a brain injury and swelling in the brain so of course, I was a little bit delirious, I hallucinated a little bit as well I was seeing war scenes and all sorts of things.

 How long were you in the hospital?

 I was in hospital for about five weeks.
-And then I went to rehabilitation center
+And then I went to a rehabilitation center

 And at rehab.
 What did you do what were the things they were trying to get you back on track with?

-Well, initially I was really, really skinny because I basically ate liquid and you know, purified mashed food because of my jaw because it was sort of wired to like it was screws in my jaw.
+Well, initially I was skinny because I ate liquid and you know, purified mashed food because of my jaw because it was sort of wired to like it was screwed in my jaw.
 I think it’s right now.
 Sorry so yeah, I was very thin post-operative, anemic as well.
 So skinny, tired, very, very low energy, very dizzy as well.

 So it’s about getting my physical strength back, and also concentration.
 So working with my memory.
-So initially there was a bit of post-traumatic amnesia, especially around that time of the accident.
+So initially there was a bit of post-traumatic amnesia, especially around the time of the accident.
 So I couldn’t initially remember the first couple of weeks I didn’t remember my birthday, which was just, you know, a week prior.
 It was blank.
 There’s nothing there.
 But over time, it came back.
-So there was a bit of physical movement there was, I suppose at the OT side of things.
-So a number of things like juggling commitment, the sorts of exercises to help the brain start to work again.
+So there was a bit of physical movement there was, I suppose on the OT side of things.
+So several things like juggling commitment, and the sorts of exercises to help the brain start to work again.

 Wow, were you just out of school and near uni or going to uni or any of that stuff?